yushdotkapoor/FinancialModelingPrep/README.md

    let client = FMPClient(apiKey: "YOUR_API_KEY")
    ```

+## Current State

+The current state of this library is in its early stages and is not complete.
+The Financial Modeling Prep API contains hundreds of endpoints and I am trying to add as many as I can.
+Feel free to add more if you see something missing!

 ## License

 This SDK is available under the MIT license.
 See the [LICENSE](./LICENSE) file for more details.